See What We Do for more detail about our professional and reliable import service

-You can use our Auction Trial for free access to auction sheets, grading, chassis numbers and sale results going back up to the last 3 months.
+You can use our Auction Search tool for free access to auction sheets, grading, chassis numbers and sale results going back up to the last 3 months.
 It takes less than a minute to set up and results will be emailed to you immediately.

 This allows you to check whether you are being told the truth about many vehicles being offered for sale, if they were imported in the last 3 months.